AaryaM26/News_Headlines/README.md

 # News_Headlines
-Top 10 news headlines using news API
+Top 10 news headlines using news API in Python